japaniot/homebridge-nature-remo-aircon/README.md

 ...
 ```

-* Please get your access token at https://home.nature.global/ and set it to `access_token`.
+* Please get your access token at https://home.nature.global/ and set it to `accessToken`.
 * `applianceId` can be left blank if you only have one aircon.
 * `useDryForCool` can make map cool mode to dry mode in Home.